epam/azurecnp/README.md

 Unblock-File .\replace_string.psm1
 Unblock-File .\bootstrap.ps1
 ```
-4. If you need to replace content in the downloaded files to your custom values could be done some code manipulations like:
+4. If you want to rename projects and/or repositories to your custom names (for organization naming proposals or other goals).
+Here could be done some code manipulations **before** bootstrapping, like:
 - Renaming projects.
 For this need to rename both folders in the bootstrap-artifact folder and update configuration.yaml file with new projects' names (Update replace pattern too).
 ```
 -- bootstrap